OpenTechFund/bypass-censorship-extension/README.md

 [the repo's issues](https://github.com/OpenTechFund/bypass-censorship-extension/issues).
 When you've found something to contribute on, just fork this repository, make your changes, and send a pull-request.

-The list of mirrors is maintained in a separate repository found [here](https://github.com/OpenTechFund/bypass-mirrors).
-If you would like to add a new site or mirror to the list that this extension supports, just open an issue or pull request there.

 ## Build